infor-design/enterprise-ng/docs/QUICKSTART.md

 1. Type `npm install jquery@3.3.1 -S --save-exact`
 2. Type `npm install @types/jquery@3.3.1 -D --save-exact`
-3. Type `npm install ids-enterprise -S`
-4. Type `npm install ids-enterprise-ng -S`
+3. Type `npm install ids-enterprise-ng -S`

 NOTE: You can also npm link to a local version of the `ids-enterprise(-ng)` using `npm link`.
 If you do this you must add `"preserveSymLinks":true`to the root `angular.json` file, as follows: